Table of Contents

 Protein

-• Ensure you’re getting an adequate amount of protein, especially if your goal is muscle gain.
+- Ensure you’re getting adequate protein, especially if your goal is muscle gain.
 Protein is essential for muscle repair and growth.

 Carbohydrates and Fats